-This course is designed to equip prospective teachers with a broad base of knowledge and skills for teaching diverse learners.
-Teacher candidates study the heritage and culture of high incidence ethnic groups and exceptionalities.
-They will learn principles of culturally responsive teaching, accommodations for exceptional learners, and strategies for effective inclusion of English language learners in general education classrooms.
-Candidates will develop and implement a school-based project that responds to identified needs in a local school.
-This course includes 15 hours of field experience.
+This course is designed to equip students with a broad base of knowledge and skills in order to better understand and interact with diverse populations.
+Students will study the heritage and culture of historically marginalized populations in the United States and globally, with specific emphasis on the Educational Systems.
+Students will learn principles of cultural responsiveness, accommodations for individuals with disabilities, strategies for effective communication with English language learners, and develop a deeper understanding of diverse populations.
+Students develop and implement a community-based project that responds to identified needs of historically underrepresented groups in a chosen setting as part of a required 15-hour service learning experience.
+This is a writing intensive course.

-EDUC 407 Practicum in Elementary Education I UD (1 SH)
+EDUC 407 Practicum in Elementary Education I